Clee Medical

 Grant in 2018

-SwissProsthetics is a MedTech company based in Zurich, Switzerland, specializing in the development of 3D printed prosthetic hands for children and adults with upper limb loss.
-The company's innovative prostheses feature a modular design, consisting of a shaft that connects to various hand modules tailored for specific activities, such as biking, swimming, and skiing.
-This modularity allows for an affordable and robust solution, while the fitting process is user-friendly and does not require a specialist, enabling users to engage in daily activities with ease.
+SwissProsthetics is a MedTech company based in Zurich, Switzerland, specializing in the development of 3D-printed prosthetic hands for children and adults with upper limb loss.
+The company offers an affordable and modular solution that does not require a specialist for fitting.
+Its prostheses consist of a shaft that connects to various hand modules, each designed for specific activities such as biking, swimming, and skiing.
+This innovative approach enables users to engage in daily activities more easily and effectively, catering to the unique needs of both children and adolescents.

 Mirrakoi